rhine3/audiomoth-guide/guide.md

 ## Flash firmware

-Several different firmware versions for the AudioMoth have been created and released.
-Some releases are just updates, but some have special functionality; for instance, allowing the AudioMoth to trigger recording only when a sound of interest is heard.
+As discussed above, several different firmware versions for the AudioMoth have been created and released.
+Some releases are just updates, but some have special functionality.
+For instance, version 1.4.0 enables users to trigger AudioMoth recording only when sound exceeds an amplitude threshold.
+Behavior of the AudioMoth in different firmware versions differs slightly but meaningfully.
+To see all of the features added or changed in each version of the firmware, view [the release descriptions in the GitHub repository](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/releases).

-If you want to flash new firmware to your device, follow the guide [here](https://www.openacousticdevices.info/flashing).
+If you want to flash new firmware to your device, download the application [here](https://www.openacousticdevices.info/flashing) and follow its instructions.
+All of the released firmware versions can be downloaded through the app and applied to the AudioMoth.

 ## Turn on the recorder